king-michael/lammps_educational_examples/lj_mixture/python_interface_interactions/README.md

 # Details

-Lennard-Jones mixture (AB) with a python interface to change the temperature.
+Lennard-Jones mixture (AB) with a python interface to change the temperature and interactions.

 liquid at temperature =  0.741